apache/skywalking/docs/en/setup/backend/backend-storage.md

     flushInterval: ${SW_STORAGE_ES_FLUSH_INTERVAL:10} # flush the bulk every 10 seconds whatever the number of requests
     concurrentRequests: ${SW_STORAGE_ES_CONCURRENT_REQUESTS:2} # the number of concurrent requests
 ```

 ### About Namespace
 When namespace is set, names of all indexes in ElasticSearch will use it as prefix.

+### About Http Basic
+For scenarios that require an external network to access Elasticsearch, we will set up Http Basic authentication for Elasticsearch for security reasons.
+How to enable Http Basic authentication support can be found at: https://brudtkuhl.com/blog/securing-elasticsearch/
+When Elasticsearch is set up to require Http Basic authentication, you need to set the user and password.
 ## MySQL
 Active MySQL as storage, set storage provider to **mysql**.